3MSP events

 1:30pm-2:30pm, Bahai International Community, 866 United Nations Plaza #120, New York

-NGO Side Event hosted by NuclearBan.US, Warheads to Windmills, and the Fossil Fuel Nonproliferation Treaty Initiative
+Side event hosted by the Permanent Missions of Tuvalu and Vanuatu with support from the Warheads to Windmills Coalition, and the Fossil Fuel Treaty Initiative

 As governments gather for the Third Meeting of States Parties to the Treaty on the Prohibition of Nuclear Weapons (3MSP), this special briefing will explore the urgent need for a Fossil Fuel Non-Proliferation Treaty, a proposal currently spearheaded by 16 nation-states and the valuable lessons that can be drawn from the TPNW process.